Multi2Sim/m2s-bench-amdsdk-2.5-src/README.md

 ##Build Instructions

 All of the benchmark host programs can be built by running the `make` command from the top level directory.
+This will create both a static and dynamically linked version of the host program.
 The GPU binaries for each benchmark are all provided pre-compiled.
 The provided Makefile assumes that Multi2Sim source has been downloaded onto the home folder of the user's system in a folder called 'multi2sim'.
 Furthermore, the user copy of Multi2Sim should have been configured and built according to the instructions provided at https://www.multi2sim.org/development/multi2sim.php.
-The building of the benchmarks was tested on a system running Ubuntu 14.04 and GCC 4.8.4
+The building of the benchmarks was tested on a system running Ubuntu 14.04, Linux kernel 3.13.0-32-generic, and GCC 4.8.4

+In addition, the user can create a tarball of the statically linked host programs and GPU kernel binaries by running `make dist`.

 Note: BoxFilterGL, Mandelbrot, and NBody will not be built due to the OpenGL requirements of the benchmarks.